 What do you find most fascinating about the creative process?

-A few words about your favourite creation?
+A few words about your favorite creation?

 The Voyager orbiters.
 Even after years, I am still fascinated by the fact that almost 50 years ago a few people created machines that have now entered interstellar space (and whose battery, unlike that of my phone, has not yet run out).